ericL0u/ericL0u/ReadMe.md

 # 💻 About Me:
 🌱 I’m currently a 3rd year student studying Computer Engineering at the University of Toronto<br>🔭 I’m currently working on an backend API that generates and secures API keys<br>
-Working on improving responsiveness of my personal website<br>
-Designing my react header<br>
-Learning React Native<br>
+🔭Learning React Native<br>
-👯 I’m looking to collaborate on any cool project!<br>⚡ Fun fact I think I am funny :)
+👯 I’m looking to collaborate on any cool project!<br>

 ## 🌐 Socials: